 Which health plan is right for you?

-If you’re picking a health plan through a new employer or selecting benefits for the first time now that you are no longer eligible for your parent’s plan, it may be difficult to know where to start.
+If you’re picking a health plan through your employer or selecting benefits for the first time now that you are no longer eligible for your parent’s plan, it may be difficult to know where to start.
 Insurance terms, plan designs and specialty benefit offerings may be a lot to consider.
 But it’s worth figuring them out.

 While it may be a lot to review at first, taking the time to review your options and figure out what to watch for may help you choose a health plan that fits your needs.